funkymed/fteam/README.md

 #### Weight

-If you have a Gitlab Premium you can use the weight.
+**If you have a Gitlab Premium** : you can use the weight.
-If you don't, just add in your issue description at the end `Weight : x` replace x by the weight you want, the appp will do the rest.
+**If you don't** :  just add in your issue description at the end `Weight : x` replace x by the weight you want, the appp will do the rest.
 You're welcome ;)

 ## Installation